eOption Commissions, Fees, and Minimum Deposit

 A new account application for individual, joint, or IRA accounts takes 15-20 minutes to complete.
 The forms have more questions and screens than with

 most other brokers.
-We don't remember seeing questions like "What's your tax rate?" or "Banking references" at the other firms.
+We didn't see questions such as "What's your tax rate?" or "Banking references" at the other firms.

 You will be offered six money sweep options for your cash, some of which are the California Daily Tax-Free Income Fund and the Daily Income Fund U.S. Government